kelseyhightower/event-gateway-on-kubernetes/README.md

 ## Creating a Kubernetes Cluster

-This tutorial assumes you have access to a Kubernetes 1.9.7+ cluster.
+The remainder of this tutorial assumes you have access to a valid Kubernetes 1.9.7+ cluster.
 If you are using the Google Cloud Platform you can create a Kubernetes cluster using the `gcloud` command:

 ```
 gcloud container clusters create event-gateway \
-  --async \
   --enable-autorepair \
-  --enable-network-policy \
   --cluster-version 1.9.7-gke.0 \
   --machine-type n1-standard-2 \
   --num-nodes 3 \